Hounds of Love (film)

-Hounds of Love is a 2016 Australian crime thriller film written and directed by Ben Young.
-The plot concerns a couple who kidnap and terrorise a young woman in the suburbs of Perth, Western Australia, and was loosely based upon the crimes of David and Catherine Birnie.
-The film is Young's directorial debut.
-It was selected in the Venice Days competition at the 73rd edition of the Venice Film Festival, in which Ashleigh Cummings was awarded a Fedeora Award for best actress.
+Hounds of Love is a 2016 Australian crime thriller film written and directed by Ben Young in his feature directorial debut.
+The film follows a married couple who kidnap and terrorise a young woman in the suburbs of Perth.
+It was selected to compete the Venice Days section at the 73rd Venice International Film Festival on 1 September 2016, where Ashleigh Cummings won the Fedeora Award for Best Actress.

 Plot

 Vicki Maloney, an intelligent and charismatic teenager inwardly struggling with her parents’ recent separation, spends the weekend at her mother's house in outer suburbia.
 After a heated argument between them, Vicki defiantly sneaks out to attend a party and is lured into the car of a seemingly trustworthy couple, John and Evelyn White.

 Vicki soon finds herself held captive at John and Evelyn's house where she is forced into a dark world of violence and domination.
 With no way to escape and her murder imminent, Vicki realises she must find a way to drive a wedge between them if she is to survive.
 Vicki tries exploiting Evelyn's desire to see her absent children, unfortunately John's emotional hold over Evelyn is too strong and her efforts to turn them against each other only fuels Evelyn's will to see her die.
 Broken and tormented, Vicki accepts her fate may soon lie at the bottom of a shallow bush grave.

 Vicki's desperate mother Maggie will stop at nothing to find her missing child and enlists the help of her estranged husband Trevor and Vicki's boyfriend Jason.
 When Maggie's search eventually leads her to John and Evelyn's street, she calls out for her daughter in vain.
 Hearing her, Vicki finds the strength for one last attempt at survival by forcing Evelyn to realise if she ever wants to see her children again, she must break free from John's evil spell.
 When John attempts to strangle Vicki to death, he is stabbed to death by Evelyn.
 Vicki escapes from the house and defiantly walks past the knife-wielding Evelyn, who allows Vicki to pass.
-Driving away, Maggie sees the bloodied Vicky in her rear-view mirror.
+Driving away, Maggie sees the bloodied Vicki in her rear-view mirror.
 She stops the car and is reunited with her daughter.